meditationstuff/protocol_1/index.md

 * Abstract Reasoning as Emergent from Concrete Activity by David Chapman https://metarationality.com/abstract-emergent [Last accessed: 2022-03-07]
 * Parable of the Pebbles https://metarationality.com/pebbles [Last accessed: 2022-03-07]
 * Weiss, Joseph.
 How psychotherapy works: Process and technique.
 Guilford Press, 1993.
+* Blackstone, Judith.
+Trauma and the unbound body: the healing power of fundamental consciousness.
+Sounds True, 2018.
+* Ray, Reginald A. The awakening body: Somatic meditation for discovering our deepest life.
+Shambhala Publications, 2016.

 [<a href="#193h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]